DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 ### Filtering the mentor list based on the subject

 We considered filtering the mentor list in the ‘add placement’ flow depending on the subject selected.
-This would require capturing the subject in the ‘add mentor’ flow.
+Filtering this way requires capturing the subject in the ‘add mentor’ flow.
 We decided to exclude this feature until user research validated the need.

 ### Adding a placement before adding mentors to the service

-When assigning a mentor to a placement, you can select ‘not known yet’.
+Users can select ‘not known yet’ when assigning a mentor to a placement.
 However, the service requires users to add at least one mentor before creating a placement.

-We considered allowing users to add a placement before adding any mentors however, we wanted to encourage the behaviour to add mentors.
+We considered allowing users to add a placement before adding any mentors; however, we wanted to encourage the behaviour of adding mentors.

 ### Creating a custom placement window